Election 2020: Better news for National in new poll, but still well behind Labour

 "Our poll result went up, so did [Act's] – it shows you that more people are sitting there and thinking about the economy."

-Meanwhile, Labour leader Jacinda Ardern said: "The really strong sense I get from people is right now they are looking for strong, stable leadership in these times," she told 1News.
+Meanwhile, Ardern said: "The really strong sense I get from people is right now they are looking for strong, stable leadership in these times," she told 1News.

 "Now is the time for that stable Government."